Longest 0% purchases card

 - Income and outgoings, like salary and rent

 - Existing credit commitments, like loans or other credit cards

 - Past credit performance

-To find out more about how banks and card issuers use your credit report to see your financial history and repayment records.
+Check your credit report for your financial history and repayment records and learn more about how banks and card issuers use your credit report to set your credit limit and interest rate.

 0% purchase card alternatives